aakshmn/ratmap/README.md

 | Enter | Assign value to selected well(s) in column-major order |
 | Shift + Enter | Assign value to selected well(s) in row-major order |
 | Shift + Alt/Option + Enter | Rename the current layer |

 ---

-## Memory Usage & Data Management
-- **Memory Usage Indicator:**
-  - Displays the current memory usage of your session in KB or MB.
-  - **Warning:**
-    - At 200MB, a warning is triggered.
-While modern browsers can handle this load, it's advisable to clear unnecessary data if you see this warning.
-    - **Empty Action:** Clicking the **Empty 🤮** button will clear **all metadata** from selected wells.
-    - Also, be aware that browser actions such as refresh, back, or forward will erase all metadata.
-The app now has a confirmation dialog when attempting to leave the page.

-*Don't let your data hoard become a trap—regular purges keep the system squeaking along nicely, unlike your sorry excuse for lab hygiene.*

----